-In case you haven’t noticed, I have several categories on this blog and one of them is Do It Yourself.
+After blogging for some times, I have some tags on this website and one of them is Do It Yourself.
 It was inspired by the reason I’m on-line which is ‘to learn by sharing’.
 Basically, I have learned a lot of things by being on-line such as blogging, web design and photography.
 Therefore, I do believe in learning new things by sharing and if I can do it, then anybody can do it too.

-So far, I have posted 8 blogs under this Do It Yourself category.
+So far, I have posted eight Do It Yourself blogs.
 Most of them are about blogging and the lessons I got by doing it.
 I have passed some of those lessons but the rest are still a part of an on going process.
 That is why I decided to use all of them but the last one (I’m using it on a future post) to review the first year of Thesunsetgirl.Com.

 First, a blog titled Do It Yourself: In the Beginning.
 I talked about the reason why I’m on-line as I mentioned above, to learn by sharing.
 What I gain by blogging which is more than new knowledge and skills.
 I have also met great people from all over the world and I’m honored to be their friends.